MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 - How to run a SonarQube server locally.
 - How to run an analysis using a dedicated script.
-- How to run an analysis during "Build with EasyAnt."
+- How to run an analysis during a module build.